-This morning you'll enjoy your final breakfast on the Ocean Explorer before disembarking — we hope you enjoyed your expedition on Vantage's first small ship ocean cruising expedition vessel!
+This morning you'll enjoy your final breakfast on the Ocean Explorer before disembarking — we hope you enjoyed your journey on Vantage's first small ship ocean cruising vessel!

 Get acquainted with charming Copenhagen today on an included panoramic tour.
 View the famed Little Mermaid statue on her watery perch, visit the Nyhavn canal district, swing by towered and turreted Rosenborg Castle, and contrast that with the more-dignified Amalienborg Castle where Denmark’s Queen Margrethe II resides today.
 Make sure you have your camera and GoPro ready, as we've planned your arrival at the royal residence to coincide with the Changing of the Guard.
 Your tour also includes a scenic canal boat ride so you can take in this lovely cityscape from the water.

 Next, you'll visit the Torvehallerne food market to taste the freshest local fare and interact with the people who live here and grow produce, flowers, and more.
 With over 60 food stands, you'll have plenty to choose from for lunch on your own here.

 Later, arrive at your Copenhagen hotel and embark on an orientation walk.
 Dinner is on your own tonight, and from renowned Noma restaurant to an up-cropping of other Michelin-starred gems, food has become Copenhagen’s main attraction!

 A leisurely day in Copenhagen on your own